cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 ensuring that the library can meet its patrons' needs effectively.

 Effective licensing management not only ensures compliance with legal terms but also enhances resource accessibility for patrons.
-Taulbee and Montavon-Green's article highlights the strategic importance of ERM tools in the libraries.
+Taulbee and Montavon-Green (2022) highlight the strategic importance of these ERM tools in the libraries.

 ## Conclusion